 - MENA is a major global market for live cattle.
-The region is forecast to import some 1.36 million head in 2022 and increase at a CAGR of +6.3% to around 1.74 million head by 2026f (Source: GIRA). - In 2021-22, Australia exported 27,315 head valued at A\$45 million to the region.
-Israel was Australia's largest regional destination taking feeder cattle, followed by Kuwait and the UAE which imported slaughter cattle (Source: DAFF, ABS). - Australian live cattle exports to the MENA region have been on a long-term decline due to several factors. - Key competitors in the MENA live cattle market are Brazil, Uruguay and European countries such as Portugal and Russia, particularly in the significant importing countries such as Lebanon, Turkey and Israel (Source: GIRA, MLA).
+The region is forecast to import some 1.12 million head in 2023 and increase slightly to 1.13 million head by 2027f (Source: GIRA). - In 2022-23, Australia exported 42,230 head valued at A\$78 million to the region.
+Israel was Australia's largest regional destination taking feeder cattle, with smaller numbers of slaughter cattle imported by the UAE, Kuwait and Qatar (Source: DAFF, ABS). - Australian live cattle exports to the MENA region have declined since 2019 due to several factors. - Key competitors in the MENA live cattle market are Colombia, Brazil, Uruguay and European countries such as Spain, Portugal, Romania and France, particularly in the significant importing countries such as Israel, Egypt, Turkiye, Iraq and Lebanon (Source: GIRA, MLA).